casxu/fluke2638A/README.md

 # fluke2638A
-this file simply shows how to use scpi command control fluke 2638A
+This file simply shows how to use scpi command control fluke 2638A.